Predictia/AQUA/docs/sphinx/source/advanced_topics.rst

 This allows accessing ClimateDT data on the Databridge also remotely from other machines.

 To access Destination Earth ClimateDT data you will need to be registered on the `Destine Service Platform  <https://platform.destine.eu/>`_ and have requested "upgraded access" to the data (follow the link "Access policy upgrade" under your username at the top left corner of the page).

-In order for this to work you will need to store an access token in the file ``~/.polytopeapirc`` in your home directory.
+In order for his to work you will need to store an access token in the file ``~/.polytopeapirc`` in your home directory.
 You can create this file following two proceures:

-1. ** Using DestinE Service Platform credentials **:
+1. **Using DestinE Service Platform credentials**:

 Follow the instructions in the `Polytope documentation <https://github.com/destination-earth-digital-twins/polytope-examples>`_ and the username and password which you defined for the Destine Service Platform to download the credentials into this file.

-2. ** Using ECMWF credentials **:
+2. **Using ECMWF credentials**:

 You can also use your ECMWF credentials to access the data.
-You will find the email and key which you need by logging in to your `ECMWF account <https://www.ecmwf.int/>`_
+You will find the email and key which you need by logging in to your `ECMWF account <https://www.ecmwf.int/>`_.
-After logging in you will find your key at `https://api.ecmwf.int/v1/key/ <https://api.ecmwf.int/v1/key/>`_
+After logging in you will find your key at `https://api.ecmwf.int/v1/key/ <https://api.ecmwf.int/v1/key/>`_.

 A sample ``~/.polytopeapirc`` file will look like this: